 ITSM aligns IT with business strategy, which is a process that assures the business knows precisely what tasks are prioritized in IT operations at any given moment.
 IT service management institutes an array of standardized processes that organizations can use to optimize service delivery.

 IT is a vital support function in most organizations, particularly those where the IT department has implemented ITSM to better align its operations with the business.

 IT service management is the implementation of systems for monitoring network and IT infrastructure activities and identifying breaches of business security regulations.

 ITSM best practices are used by organizations to promote self-service productivity.
 The creation of an intuitive self-service catalog and a knowledge base that allows users to solve common issues on their own are key components of IT service management that drive self-service productivity.

-IT organizations must recruit additional IT infrastructure and operations (I&O) people as they grow and mature, or risk being overburdened with strategic operational processes.
+As they grow and mature, IT organizations must actively recruit additional IT infrastructure and operations (I&O) personnel or risk becoming overburdened with strategic operational processes.

 Since automated features decrease manual effort for IT operators, IT service management can help IT organizations scale their operations more effectively without the need for additional hiring.

 This means that IT service management can enhance the productivity and efficiency of IT teams while reducing the costs and risks associated with hiring new staff.

 IT businesses are prone to make bad strategic decisions that result in unnecessary waste if they do not use a systematic approach to IT service management.

 ITSM best practices, such as developing a service strategy with customer stakeholders’ participation or instituting a review and approvals procedure for changes, ensure that the IT organization effectively plans.